Michelleoc/pands-project/README.md

 #### Multivariate Conclusion <a name="multivariateconclusion"></a>

-Similar to the univariate analysis, the Pairsplot shows petal length and petal width to be the best combination of features to determine the species of the flower by their measurements alone.
+Similar to the univariate & bivariate analysis, the Pairsplot shows petal length and petal width to be the best combination of features to determine the species of the flower by their measurements alone.
 There is clustering in the Versicolor and Virginica species across all features but less so in the petal length and petal width.

 For the heatmap if there are features that are highly correlated, then training an algorithm with all the features will reduce the accuracy.
 We have some features that are highly correlated, in particular the pairings of Sepal length/Petal length, Petal Width/Petal length and Sepal length/Petal Width.